gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 C++ templates is often blamed of horrible errors.
 Diagnostics can be painfully large for users of heavily templated libraries.
 And indeed, there can be pretty horrible errors only using the STL.

+Library writers often are confronted with a choice: Being sfinae friendly, or output a nicely crafted compiler error with `static_assert`.

+While experimenting ways to output errors in the cleanest way possible, I have found a trick to both enable sfinae while providing custom error messages that may depend on multiple conditions.

 ## Do you even error?

 Yeah... do you?